taublast/Doom.Mobile/README.md

-To compile this you need to put a custom fork https://github.com/taublast/Plugin.Maui.Audio from at the same level then this cloned repo, in parallel.
+To compile this you need to put a custom fork https://github.com/taublast/Plugin.Maui.Audio at the same level then this cloned repo, in parallel.

+/audio plugin
+/doom.mobile

 As doom is computing its walls on CPU do not try to debug this on mobile..
 See performance notes below.
 Actually repo already contains the doom2 wad file included for a fast usage, until going public.

 # DOOM Mobile